epidemian/epidemian.github.io/_posts/2024-06-08-chatgpt-sucks-at-pangrams.md

 In typical ChatGPT fashion, it spouts a lengthy answer that makes it seem like it's reasoning about which letters are missing from the previous pangram attempt.

 But it's wrong.
-It says the phrase was missing the H, K and S letters, when it clearly had an S (in the word "su").
-It also missed the missing W.
+It says the phrase was missing the H, K and S letters, when it clearly had an S (in the word "su"), and it failed to spot the missing W.

 Then it gives another incorrect pangram example while still confidently proclaiming it includes all Spanish letters.